JROChub/power_house/docs/book_of_power.md

 Chapter VI — Deterministic Randomness Discipline Orders
 ================================================================================
 01. Fiat–Shamir challenges must be reproducible.
-02. power_house uses a linear congruential generator (LCG).
-03. LCG formula: `state = state * A + C mod modulus`.
-04. Seed derived from transcript context ensures uniqueness per proof.
-05. Generator parameters chosen to satisfy Hull–Dobell conditions for field size.
-06. This produces full-period sequences within field.
-07. Deterministic generator eliminates need for external randomness.
-08. Reproducibility strengthens auditing and replay capabilities.
-09. When verifying transcripts, confirm challenge sequence matches expected LCG output.
-10. Document generator constants in your code review notes.
-11. Example constants: A = 6364136223846793005, C = 1442695040888963407 (illustrative).
-12. Insert them into manual for training.
-13. Deterministic generator prevents he-said-she-said randomness disputes.
-14. Node fairness derives from identical challenge sequences given identical transcripts.
-15. Provide challenge logs to auditors to confirm deterministic generation.
-16. Resist hooking into OS randomness; that breaks reproducibility.
-17. The crate purposely avoids linking to `rand` crate to keep zero dependency promise.
-18. Should you require cryptographic randomness, handle it outside base crate.
-19. LCG output is not cryptographically secure but sufficient for sum-check demonstration.
-20. Document that assumption in your compliance statement.
-21. For higher security, integrate alternative deterministic randomness with the same reproducibility guarantee.
-22. When computing challenge values manually, reconstruct LCG by hand using field arithmetic.
-23. Keep tables of LCG outputs for quick reference.
-24. Validate challenge values appear in ledger logs in order; misordering breaks proofs.
-25. Document `r_i` values alongside transcripts to cross-check calculations.
-26. Example challenge list: r₁ = 37, r₂ = 11, r₃ = 92.
-27. Ensure same values appear across nodes; otherwise transcripts changed.
-28. `transcript_digest` includes challenge lines, locking them down.
-29. When verifying anchors, recompute challenge list to confirm alignment.
-30. Provide spreadsheet for cadets to practice LCG output computation.
-31. Always check modulus mapping when computing manually.
-32. Introduce status board showing current seed and next challenge for training.
-33. Document seed derivation in `transcript.rs`.
-34. Example: seed derived from hash of statement plus round index.
-35. No randomness enters from environment; everything is deterministic.
-36. Document this fact in security assessments.
-37. For bridging to cryptographic settings, wrap LCG with ephemeral key handshake but keep determinism for transcripts.
-38. Provide chain-of-custody for seed selection.
-39. If seed is wrong, entire transcript fails; the digest reveals mismatch.
-40. When verifying, compute first two challenge values; if they differ, abort.
-41. The manual expects you to perform this check silently every time.
-42. Resist the temptation to skip because "the code is correct."
-43. The point of this manual is to trust but verify.
-44. Provide reproducibility logs showing challenge generation steps.
-45. Example log: `seed=0x1234`, `r1=37`, `r2=58`.
-46. Keep such logs for audit.
-47. When implementing cross-check script, use same LCG constants as crate.
-48. Document script output in your runbook.
-49. Avoid customizing constants without rewriting manual.
-50. Deterministic randomness ensures anchor digests remain stable across time.
-51. Without it, Chapter I demonstration would fail eventually due to drift.
-52. Because transcripts embed challenge values, and digest covers transcript, entire chain remains reproducible.
-53. When verifying aggregated proofs, confirm each component uses consistent seed derivation.
-54. Document aggregated challenge sequences clearly.
-55. Provide version control diff showing no unauthorized changes to randomness code.
-56. Maintain tests verifying LCG yields expected sequence for given seed.
-57. Incorporate test results into compliance report.
-58. In training, ask cadets to compute next challenge value by hand as LCG exercise.
-59. Encourage thorough understanding of deterministic randomness before letting them near ledger.
-60. Document instructions for customizing seeds if protocol demands variant behavior.
-61. If customizing, update manual and transcripts accordingly.
-62. Distinguish between base generator and optional upgrades.
+02. power_house now derives Fiat–Shamir challenges with domain-separated BLAKE2b-256.
+03. Each invocation absorbs the transcript words, the domain tag `JROC_CHALLENGE`, and an ever-increasing counter.
+04. The output block is 32 bytes; the first eight bytes reduce modulo the field to produce the challenge value.
+05. Deterministic hashing replaces the old LCG while retaining reproducibility.
+06. The seed material is the transcript itself; identical transcripts yield identical challenge streams.
+07. The crate avoids ambient randomness so auditors can replay transcripts without external state.
+08. When verifying transcripts, recompute challenges using the same hashing steps presented in `prng.rs`.
+09. Document the counter sequence in your audit notes: counter starts at zero and increments per challenge.
+10. Provide challenge logs listing counter, digest block, and reduced value.
+11. Resist mixing in OS entropy; you would break determinism and fail compliance instantly.
+12. Should a protocol require additional entropy, layer it outside the core transcript and record the reasoning.
+13. The hash-based generator is not a VRF but is collision-resistant and tamper-evident.
+14. Record that assessment in your compliance statement.
+15. When computing challenge values manually, replicate the hashing pipeline using trusted tooling.
+16. Keep a small script (audited) that prints per-round digests for cross-checking.
+17. Validate that challenge values in the ledger appear in the exact order emitted by the hash generator.
+18. Document `r_i` values alongside transcripts so auditors can confirm the sequence.
+19. Example challenge list for the demo ledger: r₁ = 247, r₂ = 246, r₃ = 144 (exact values from the transcript).
+20. Any deviation indicates transcript tampering; the digest exposes it immediately.
+21. Provide training exercises where cadets recompute a challenge block by hand using BLAKE2b references.
+22. No randomness enters from the environment; everything comes from transcript words and counter.
+23. Record this fact in every security review.
+24. For cryptographic upgrades, you can wrap the hash derivation with key agreement, but keep the transcript digest identical.
+25. Maintain a chain-of-custody document for transcript snapshots used in challenge derivation.
+26. When verifying, recompute the first two challenges; mismatch means halt the process.
+27. This manual expects silent verification every time you touch a transcript.
+28. Provide reproducibility logs showing counter, digest hex, and reduced challenge.
+29. Example log line: `counter=2 digest=a8e7… challenge=11`.
+30. Store such logs with your audit package.
+31. Cross-check scripts must use `derive_many_mod_p` from the crate to avoid inconsistencies.
+32. Document script output in your operational runbook for future teams.
+33. Avoid customizing domain tags without updating this manual and all tooling.
+34. Deterministic hashing ensures anchor digests and challenge streams stay synchronized over time.
+35. Without it, Chapter I’s hex ritual would drift and finality would crumble.
+36. Because transcripts embed the challenge lines and the digest covers the entire transcript, the chain remains immutable.
+37. When verifying aggregated proofs, ensure each component proof uses the same domain-tagged hash derivation.
+38. Commit changes to randomness code with explicit review; include diff snippets in change logs.
+39. Maintain unit tests that verify the hash-based generator yields stable sequences for known transcripts.
+40. Include test results in compliance reports to prove nothing regressed.
+41. In training, have cadets inspect the updated `prng.rs` and explain each hashing step.
+42. Confirm they understand why the counter is reabsorbed into the transcript after emission.
+43. Document instructions for customizing challenge derivation if protocol extensions demand it, and update transcripts accordingly.
+44. Distinguish between the base deterministic hash generator and any optional enhancements layered on top.
 63. For now, base generator serves all official operations.
 64. Provide mental model: LCG acts as crank; each transcript line turns the crank once.
 65. The crank’s clicking ensures no hidden state.